Refab-Tech/refab-tech.github.io/_posts/2023-02-23-smart-battery.md

 ![SBS_SMB stack]({{ site.url }}{{ site.baseurl }}/assets/images/smart_battery_stack.png "SBS_SMB stack")

-The library is written for AVR but
+The library is written for AVR but can easily be [ported](https://wikipedia.org/wiki/Porting) to your preferred platform.
+Porting instructions are in the [readme in the repo](https://github.com/skuodi/sbs_smb#porting).

 To get started with the software: